Arguing With God

 Mwakima wasn't accepted into any of the colleges he applied for admission in 2012.
 While I am not sure whether those rejection letters depressed him as much as they did to me a few years earlier, I tried to lift his spirits by telling him via phone that he could still make into the top colleges by applying again during his time at Deerfield.
 And true to my advice, a year later, he was accepted into several top flight colleges in America.
 He chose to matriculate at Harvard.
 And I was happy for him that he had succeeded where I had failed.

 Then when I opened a blog for sharing my thoughts, experiences and learnings with the world, Mwakima was one of the few friends who gave me positive feedback.
 At one time in 2014 when he was on holiday here in Kenya, he was so impressed with my blog and the quality of writings in it that he requested we meet in Nairobi.
 I honoured the invitation.
 And during our rendezvous, he gave me a flower vase as gift with the name "DEERFIELD" printed on it.
-On my part, I gave him a CD-copy of Charles Swindoll's delightful David: A Man of Passion & Destiny.
+On my part, I gave him a CD-copy of Charles Swindoll's David: A Man of Passion & Destiny, a delightful book about King David - the pioneering king of Isreal as narrated in the Bible.

 In December 2015 when I apprised Mwakima that I was having difficulties making the best use of my life and gifts, he sent me an email full of advice on how I could become a better person.
 And I noted he didn't try to appear preachy or a know-it-all.
 His was a piece of advice given by a humble and understanding person to a struggling person.